 "Poor quality negatively impacts your branding," Henderson told Business News Daily.
 "If you're an overseas hotel and [a native speaker] reads your description online, he or she may seriously question your reputation based on a bad translation."

 Editor’s Note: Considering a business translation service?
-If you’re looking for information to help you choose the right one, use the questionnaire below to have our sister site, Buyer Zone, provide you with information from a variety of vendors:
+If you’re looking for information to help you choose the right one, use the questionnaire below to get information from a variety of vendors:

 What are your translation options?